ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

   ),
   // Raporun Türkçe ve İngilizce anahtar kelimeleri.
 Anahtar kelimelerin ilk harfi büyük diğer harfleri küçük olmalıdır.
 En az 3 adet ve en fazla 5 adet olmalıdır.
 [The Turkish and English keywords of the report.
 The first letter of the keywords must be uppercase and the other letters must be lowercase.
 There must be at least 3 and at most 5 keywords.]
   keywords: (
-    // Raporun Türkçe anahtar kelimeleri.
-[The Turkish keywords of the report.]
     tur: (
       "Anahtar kelime 1",
       "Anahtar kelime 2",